-And then decided to layer it under my tree with this cool boho rug.
+But then I used it as a table runner for this Christmas tablescape.
+And then I decided to layer it under my tree with this cool boho rug.

-But the coolest addition to our tree is the DIY wood pallet star tree topper my husband made on the fly last weekend.
+But my favorite decoration, and the coolest addition to our tree, is the DIY wood pallet star tree topper my husband made on the fly last weekend.

 Doesn’t it look great???